Nubebuster/CryptoProfitTracker/README.md

 4. Go to the 'Main' tab and set your pairing.
 For example: ADAUSDT

 ## How to export data from Binance

+#### For a max range of 3 months:
+This will generate a .xlsx file which you can use for this program
 1. Go to your trade history
 2. Click on the tab 'Trade History'
 3. Click on 'Export Recent Trade History'

+#### Limitless (max 3 exports per month, binance cap)
-This will generate a .xlsx file which you can use for this program
+This will generate a .csv file which you can use for this program
+1. Go to your trade history
+2. Click on the tab 'Trade History'
+3. Click on 'Generate All Trade Statements'

 ## TODO
 - Test accurate valuation for non xUSDT pairs
 - Add support for mixing trading pairs.
 For example: ETHUSDT in conjunction with ETHBTC
 - Add more exchange export support
 - Add profit calculation for all trading pairs
 - UI with graphs to plot your profits over time
-- Add support for .csv binance export
 # Troubleshooting
 If the program does not work properly, please run it with a command line to see error stacktraces.
 These stacktraces can be reported in the github issues section of this repository.
+Be sure to explain how to reproduce the problem.
+Also include stacktraces.